Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-32-deep-wounds.md

 Ten percent of lightspeed was a useful balance point.
 It was slow enough to be feasibly reached by a ship using some tricky warp field manipulations, and yet by the standards of any physical system it was absurdly fast, far too fast for any realistic interception that wasn’t warp-based in its own right.
 It was slow enough that the gamma-t was so tiny as to only matter to the computers, which could compensate, and far above the escape velocity of the Crzlrfek system’s obese orange star.

-Most importantly, however, it was enough to give absolutely any object no matter how light an incredible amount of kinetic energy… and the General Electric GAU-8/S Equalizer mounted on a Firebird could fire seventy "objects" a second.
+Most importantly, however, it was enough to give absolutely any object no matter how light an incredible amount of kinetic energy... and the General Electric GAU-8/S Equalizer mounted on a Firebird could fire seventy "objects" a second.

 Dominion and Alliance naval doctrine both stressed the value of directed energy-on-target.
 In this regard, a Firebird coasting on a hyperbolic orbit at a tenth of lightspeed was the indisputable king.